37th (Tyne Electrical Engineers) Light Anti-Aircraft Regiment, Royal Artillery: Origin

 The unit was raised in late August 1939, as part of the rapid expansion of the Territorial Army (TA) after the Munich Crisis.
 It was formed in the Royal Artillery (RA) as a duplicate of 37th (Tyne Electrical Engineers) Anti-Aircraft Battalion, Royal Engineers, itself formed three years earlier by conversion of the Tyne Electrical Engineers (TEE).
 The TEE had been a Volunteer unit of the British Army at Tynemouth under various titles since 1860 and was the parent organisation for a large number of specialist coastal and air defence units during both World Wars.

 World War II

 Mobilisation

-37 LAA Regiment was still in course of formation when World War II broke out in September 1939.
+37 LAA Regiment was still in the course of formation when World War II broke out in September 1939.
 It comprised 123 LAA Battery, forming at the Royal Artillery Drill Hall at Seaham Harbour, and 127 LAA Battery forming at the Yorkshire Hussars Drill Hall in Middlesbrough.
 Lieutenant-Colonel W. Brooks was appointed Commanding Officer on 21 September, and established Regimental Headquarters (RHQ) at Middlesbrough.
 123 Battery had some clothing and equipment from the County Durham TA, but 127 'had neither clothing or equipment of any description'.

 The regiment came under the command of 30th (Northumbrian) Anti-Aircraft Brigade in 7th AA Division.
 On 27 October it began to take over LAA defence at various RAF stations and other vital points (VPs) in NE England: